Founder: Gilbert De Greeve President: Dr. Huba Brückner

 4.1 Receipt of submitted entries will be acknowledged by the IKS Foundation.

-4.2 An international jury will study the entries and decide on selections in mid 2019.
-This selection procedure has to be completed the latest by the end of July 2019.
+4.2 An international jury will study the entries and decide on selections in the spring of 2020.
+This selection procedure has to be completed the latest by the end of July 2020.

 4.3 Criteria for selection are: quality and suitability.